cloudlinux/cloudlinux-doc-test/docs/single/installation/README.md

 #### Xen images

 :::tip Note
-We do not provide Xen images of CloudLinux OS anymore, use [ISO images](#installing-new-servers) instead
+We do not provide Xen images of CloudLinux OS, use [ISO images](#installing-new-servers) instead
 :::

 ## Net install